tylerfreckmann/HKIoTDemo/SuperOMNI/README.md

 <br> I recommend using two speakers that are the same (Omni 10/Omni 10) or (Omni 20/Omni 20).
 <br> You will have to mess around with where to put the beacons + speakers. </b>

+Terms used:
+<br>SuperOmni - Omni 10 with embedded iBeacon (Major: 1010, Minor: 1)
+<br>SmartThings - Omni 20 with RFDuino acting as iBeacon beside it (Major: 1100, Minor: 1)

 Almost all of iBeacon functionality with HK speakers are written in RWTItemsViewController.m.